Attention Future Stevenson Musicians!

 Future Stevenson High School Musicians: Why take Instrumental Music in Junior High and High School?

-Dear Junior High Musician,
+Dear Junior High musician & parent(s),

 Classes: We have a lot of different types of groups for you to participate in here at Stevenson High School.
 We have Concert Band, Symphonic Band/Wind Ensemble, Jazz Band, Instrumental Solo and Ensemble, and our Titan Marching Band meets one night a week after school.